 The Company follows the "successful effort" method of accounting for its oil and gas exploration and production operations.
 Accordingly, exploratory costs, excluding the costs of exploratory wells, have been charged to expense as incurred.
 Costs of drilling exploratory wells, including stratigraphic test wells, have been capitalized pending determination as to whether the wells have found proved reserves that justify commercial development.
 If such reserves were not found, the mentioned costs are charged to expense.
 Occasionally, an exploratory well may be determined to have found oil and gas reserves, but classification of those reserves as proved cannot be made when drilling is completed.
 In those cases, the cost of drilling the exploratory well shall continue to be capitalized if the well has found a sufficient quantity of reserves to justify its completion as a producing well and the enterprise is making sufficient progress assessing the reserves and the economic and operating viability of the project.
 If any of the mentioned conditions is not met, cost of drilling exploratory wells is charged to expense.
-As of the issuance date of these financial statements, there are no exploratory wells capitalized for more than one year after the completion of the drilling.
+As of September 30, 2011, the Company has only one exploratory well under assessment with a capitalization period greater than one year after completion of drilling, which is part of an investment project related to non conventional resources.
+As of the date of issuance of these financial statements, the Company is assessing the economic and operational viability of the mentioned well together with the project of which it is part.